nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ### How to Trigger the Workflow

-To trigger matching workflows, you will need to put a record on the Kinesis stream the [message-consumer](https://github.com/nasa/cumulus/blob/master/packages/api/lambdas/message-consumer.js) lambda will recognize as a matching event.
+To trigger matching workflows, you will need to put a record on the Kinesis stream the [message-consumer](https://github.com/nasa/cumulus/blob/master/packages/api/lambdas/message-consumer.js) Lambda will recognize as a matching event.
 Most importantly, it should include a `collection` key / value pair that matches a valid collection.

 For the purpose of this example, the easiest way to accomplish this is using the [AWS CLI](https://aws.amazon.com/cli/).